srihari07-web/srihari07-web/README.md

 <br>

-## Hi there, I'm S Srihari 👋
+Greetings, I'm S Srihari! 👋

-Passionate Frontend Developer from India.
+Enthusiastic Frontend Developer hailing from India.

-- 🔭 I’m currently working on [AI4Bharat Official Website](https://ai4bharat.iitm.ac.in/)
+🔭 Currently immersed in the development of the AI4Bharat Official Website.
-- 🌱 I’m currently learning **Data Structures & Algorithms**
+📚 Actively engaged in tackling and explaining all LeetCode problems, soon to be available in my GitHub repository.
-- 🤝 I’m looking for help with [AI4Bharat Indic Input Tools](https://chromewebstore.google.com/detail/input-tools-by-ai4bharat/lofelgaafdbdikholfnckfgigjklghik)
+📘 Crafting a comprehensive book on Data Structures and Algorithms.
-- 📫 How to reach me: [sriharikrishna07@gmail.com](mailto:sriharikrishna07@gmail.com)
+🤝 Seeking assistance for AI4Bharat Indic Input Tools.

-## About Me
+📫 Reach me at sriharikrishna07@gmail.com.

 I'm a skilled frontend developer with a strong foundation in HTML, CSS, and JavaScript.
 My expertise extends to frameworks such as React and tools like Node.js and Express.
 I have a keen interest in building efficient and user-friendly web applications.